Hello! I’m so glad you’re here – thanks for stopping by.

 All was fine until Little Bear’s 15 month check-up when alarm bells started ringing about his physical and mental development.
 It was deja vu time as we went through the same process we had gone through two-and-a-half years previously.
 Just before his second birthday, he too was given the label of global developmental delay and hypermobility after a complex needs assessment.

 Like his brother, he started walking at two-and-a-half.
 His speech was almost non-existent until a few months ago and although it’s still delayed and unclear he’s now chatting away in his own way, which is lovely.

 Unlike his brother, Little Bear loves playing – particularly with small world toys and, like his brother, trains.

 They fight and argue, like most siblings, but are often found hand in hand or launching themselves at each other in a playful way.

-Little Bear is at pre-school.
+Little Bear started school last September.
 There are a lot of things we still don’t know yet and we wait and see what unfolds in the future.